 I presented both a plenary session and a workshop on worship at GES 2010.

-My most-requested paper is Buy a Sword: Toward a Theology of Civilian Self-Defense.
+For a long time, my most-requested paper was Buy a Sword: Toward a Theology of Civilian Self-Defense.
 In it, I bypass the debate with pacifism and get right down to a serious consideration of self-defense from a Christian perspective.
 This paper caught me mid-paradigm-shift when it comes to theological method.
 Although I still agree with the conclusions in the paper, I wouldn’t handle the development the same way at all.
 I hope to give the subject a thorough reworking in a book-length treatment one of these days.
 Update: Audio of the original presentation is now available here.

 In 2005, I was asked to begin work on a very brief Ephesians commentary (as a chapter in a one-volume New Testament commentary).
 Work on that project has stalled for various reasons, but you can read the first draft of the Introduction here.

 I had the privilege of teaching a series on hermeneutics and Bible study methods at Grace Chapel in Orange, CA. If you’re used to hermeneutics books written by people other than God, you’ll find my approach a little unusual, but also, I think, quite profitable.

 Fellowship Community Chapel Position Papers